946336/Graph/readme.md

 # Graph

-A naive sparse graph template.
+An early pass at a sparse graph template in C++.

 ## Disclaimer

 This is a less-then-optimal implementation in many ways, chief of which is unnecessary complexity brought on by holding extraneous information.